 MyInfoVault Information (MIV)

-MyInfoVault, also known as MIV, is an online system that houses academic personnel research, creative activity, teaching and service data, and creates and routes electronic dossiers for academic peer review.
+MyInfoVault, also known as MIV, is an online database that houses academic personnel research, creative activity, teaching and service data, and creates and routes electronic dossiers for academic peer review.
 The program is sponsored by Academic Affairs with technical assistance from Information and Educational Technology (IET).
-MIV currently has approximately 3,840 academic accounts and 620 administrative accounts from all schools and colleges on the Davis campus.
+MIV is used by academics and academic personnel staff across campus and the health system to process all action types.

 Your MIV Team

 MIV is supported by a team of functional and technical staff members.
-In Academic Affairs, Kelly Anders is the functional team leader, and Michelle Howard provides training for MIV users; both provide help desk support.
-From Information and Educational Technology, Brent Hammond is the technical team leader, and oversees the work done by the rest of the IET staff (Stephen Paulsen, Rick Hendricks, Mary Northup, Jacob Saporito, and Marc Dellerba).
+In Academic Affairs, Kelly Anders is the functional team leader.
+Michelle Howard provides analysis, training, and help desk support.
+In IET, Brent Hammond is the technical team leader and oversees the work done by developers Stephen Paulsen and Jacob Saporito, as well as QA Analyst Marc Dell'Erba.
 Together, they are responsible for keeping the project on track, including programming and testing the new code, informing the campus of ongoing activities that will affect the use of the program, and responding to requests for assistance.
-To contact the team with problems or suggestions for improvement, e-mail us at firstname.lastname@example.org.
+To contact the team with problems or suggestions for improvement, e-mail us at email@example.com.

 Other Uses for MIV

-Besides being a repository for academic data on research and creative activities, teaching and service, MIV has several output features.
-First and foremost, MIV is used to prepare and route a variety of academic actions (Senate and Federation) through the review process, including both redelegated and non-redelegated actions.
-The program can now also create new appointments for individuals being recruited from outside the Davis campus.
-MIV also has functionality to create a curriculum vitae and an NIH biographical sketch.
-Each of these outputs is saved as a Rich Text File (RTF), which allows the document to be edited once it is saved.
+First and foremost, MIV is used to prepare and route all academic actions for Senate and Federation members through the review process, including both redelegated and non-redelegated actions.
+MIV also routes new appointments for individuals being recruited from outside the Davis campus.
+Academic users of MIV have the ability to generate a curriculum vitae or an NIH biographical sketch.